 Stephen Martin - Director General

-Originally from Northern Ireland, Martin has been recognised personally with several construction industry awards, and has been highly commended twice in the IoD’s own Director of the Year Awards.
-In 2009, Martin also took part in the first series of Channel 4’s Undercover Boss, which saw him going incognito in his own company to learn what employees really thought of the firm.
+Originally from Northern Ireland, Stephen began his career as a quantity surveyor.
+Before joining the IoD in 2017 he worked for a series of construction and engineering firms, most recently as Chief Executive of the Clugston Group.
+He is a longstanding IoD member, and was highly commended twice in the Institute's own Director of the Year Awards.
+In 2009, Stephen took part in the first series of Channel 4’s Undercover Boss, which saw him going incognito in his own company to learn what employees really thought of the firm.

 Stephen has said that he found IoD membership "invaluable" running a business in North Lincolnshire for ten years before becoming Director General and wants "to further strengthen the institute’s position in all regions and nations of the UK."
 He believes his mission at the IoD is make sure the Institute develops, supports and represents directors not just to ensure the success of the companies they lead, but to the benefit of the economy and country as a whole.